Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases.

 Mentors often help us grow, not just in terms of what we know, but in maturity and wisdom, as well as confidence.

 The relationship between a student and mentor can be one that you seek out specifically.
-Or, it can be something that springs up naturally, by association and because of need.
+Or, it can be something that springs up naturally, by association, and because of need.

-For example, if you begin work at a restaurant, you may be taken under the wing of a more accomplished chef who is willing to work with you and teach the skills you need to succeed.
+For example, if you begin work at a restaurant, you may be taken under the wing of a more accomplished chef who is willing to work with you and teach you the skills you need to succeed.

 Or, if you’re training for a sport or for better health and fitness, your mentor could be a coach or trainer who works one on one with you.